 What conversations are you having?

 I periodically conduct an informal audit of my time spent connecting with others.
 I look through my phone log, my text messages, and my email.
-I don’t really have social media accounts at the time of writing this, so that’s off the list.
 However, I know that some of my calls are business-only, and some are personal-only.
 The ones with my work friends can be very fulfilling because I can connect with my colleague-friends a little more deeply.
+I always suggest to pick and choose your social networking tools wisely, depending on your specific needs.
+Whether it's a phone call, chat message, or video call, you have so many options for connecting with others.
 If you are communicating with others, how do these communications make you feel?

 What efforts are you making?